VIkill33/ConfettiWithSpriteView/README.md

 The var need to be changed to `false` then `true` to retrigger the confetti.

 ### Parameters
+You can custom colors and images of confetti.

 All descriptions about parameters were written in comment in source code:
 ```swift
     /// - Parameters: